Rasmussen Reports Weekly Immigration Index

 The Immigration Index will be updated every Tuesday at noon Eastern.

-In the latest survey, 37% of Likely U.S. Voters feel the government is doing too little to reduce illegal border crossings and visitor overstays.
+In the latest survey, 34% of Likely U.S. Voters feel the government is doing too little to reduce illegal border crossings and visitor overstays.
+This is a new low for a figure that has run as high as 48%.
 Thirty-two percent (32%) say the government is doing too much.
-Twenty-one percent (21%) rate the level of action as about right.
+Twenty-five percent (25%) rate the level of action as about right.

-Sixty-one percent (61%) continue to believe the government should mandate employers to use the federal electronic E-Verify system to help ensure that they hire only legal workers for U.S. jobs.
-Twenty-two percent (22%) disagree, with 16% undecided.
+Sixty-six percent (66%) continue to believe the government should mandate employers to use the federal electronic E-Verify system to help ensure that they hire only legal workers for U.S. jobs.
+This finding has changed very little in months of weekly surveying.
+Only 20% disagree, with 14% undecided.

-A federal court recently upheld the Obama-era Deferred Action for Childhood Arrivals program meaning that new applicants will be accepted for the first time in three years.
-Fifty-nine percent (59%) of voters favor giving lifetime work permits to most of the approximately two million illegal residents who came to this country when they were minors, with 35% who Strongly Favor it.
-Thirty-three percent (33%) remain opposed, including 17% who are Strongly Opposed.
+Sixty percent (60%) of voters favor giving lifetime work permits to most of the approximately two million illegal residents who came to this country when they were minors, with 38% who Strongly Favor it.
+Thirty-two percent (32%) are opposed, including 16% who are Strongly Opposed.

-Forty-four percent (44%) also favor giving lifetime work permits to most of the estimated 12 million illegal residents of all ages who currently reside in the United States, including 23% who Strongly Favor it.
-Forty-seven percent (47%) are opposed, with 27% who are Strongly Opposed.
+But just 47% also favor giving lifetime work permits to most of the estimated 12 million illegal residents of all ages who currently reside in the United States, including 26% who Strongly Favor it.
+Forty-five percent (45%) are opposed, with 26% who are Strongly Opposed.

-Legal immigration has averaged around a million annually in recent years, but 46% of voters believe the government should be adding no more than 750,000 new immigrants each year, with 33% who say it should be fewer than 500,000.
-Thirty-six percent (36%) favor adding one million or more legal newcomers per year, including 11% who say the figure should be higher than 1.5 million.
-Eighteen percent (18%) are not sure.
+Legal immigration has averaged around a million annually in recent years, but 47% of voters believe the government should be adding no more than 750,000 new immigrants each year, with 31% who say it should be fewer than 500,000.
+Thirty-nine percent (39%) favor adding one million or more legal newcomers per year, including 12% who say the figure should be higher than 1.5 million.
+Fifteen percent (15%) are not sure.

 The Census Bureau projects that current immigration policies are responsible for most U.S. population growth and will add 75 million people over the next 40 years.
 Most voters still want to slow that growth.
-In terms of the effect on the overall quality of life in the United States, 34% want to continue immigration-driven population growth at the current levels.
-Forty percent (40%) favor slowing down immigration-driven population growth.
-Thirteen percent (13%) want to have no such population growth at all.
-Twelve percent (12%) are not sure.
+In terms of the effect on the overall quality of life in the United States, 36% want to continue immigration-driven population growth at the current levels.
+Thirty-eight percent (38%) favor slowing down immigration-driven population growth.
+Fourteen percent (14%) want to have no such population growth at all, while 12% are not sure.

 Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.